asticode/go-astitodo/readme.md

 Running

-    gotodo -a asticode <paths to files or dirs>
+    go-astitodo -a asticode <paths to files or dirs>

 will give